Battle of Hafr al-Batin

-The Battle of Hafr al-Batin (1929) was one of the last major battles of the Ikhwan revolt.
+The Battle of Hafr al-Batin (1929) was one of the last major battles of the Ikhwan revolt against the authority of Ibn Saud.
 The Ikhwan had already suffered a massive defeat at the Battle of Sabilla on March 29, and another defeat at the Battle of Jabal Shammar in August.

 The battle consisted of a surprise night attack against the Ikhwan positions.

 After the battle, the Ikhwan would attempt a raid on Awazim, but their forces had no fight left in them.
 In January of 1930, the remaining Ikhwan leaders would surrender to British forces.